functionalops/ops.functionalalgebra.com/content/nix/nix-if-elif.md

 - Better IDE support and tooling available

 Code Updates: All examples work with current Nix versions.
 Consider checking nixpkgs lib documentation for latest helper functions when implementing the patterns shown.

 ---

-## Updates Since 2018

-Core Functionality Unchanged:
-- `builtins.functionArgs` remains stable and unchanged
-- `callPackage` mechanism works identically
-- `builtins.intersectAttrs` usage patterns unchanged

-Modern Nix Ecosystem:
-- Flakes widely adopted for reproducible builds and dependency management
-- New Nix commands (nix repl, nix shell, nix develop) supplement traditional tools
-- `nix repl '<nixpkgs>'` syntax still works but nix repl with flakes more common

-Development Environment Changes:
-- Flakes provide better dependency pinning and reproducibility
-- Development shells (`nix develop`) often preferred over `nix-shell`
-- Package inspection works the same in flakes context

-Documentation Improvements:
-- Official Nix documentation significantly expanded
-- More examples and tutorials available for `callPackage` patterns
-- Better tooling support for function introspection

-Next time you need to understand what arguments a Nix function expects, reach for `builtins.functionArgs`.
-This simple builtin unlocks powerful metaprogramming capabilities that make `nixpkgs` both flexible and maintainable.

----

 The following is the original post content with some updates to the writing style to (hopefully) make it easier to read:

-A teammate recently asked me: "I understand how to use if-else in Nix, but how do I create if-elseif-else logic?"
-This question reveals a common misunderstanding that trips up developers transitioning from imperative languages to expression-based systems like Nix.
+A teammate recently asked me: _"I understand how to use if-else in Nix, but how do I create if-elseif-else logic?"_ This question reveals a common misunderstanding that trips up developers transitioning from imperative languages to expression-based systems like Nix.

 The answer lies in understanding a fundamental difference: **Nix uses expressions, not statements.**